 The gibbon technique involves briefly bending the jumper down-up immediately after take-off:

 A technique used mainly by advanced players, not recommended for beginners (it doesn't guarantee good results, and long-distance jumping is also possible without using it, as you'll see by browsing our list of classic style records).
-Trying to use a gibbon without properly mastering the take-off and flight technique, and thus good results in the classic style, doesn't make much sense.
+Trying to use a gibbon without properly mastering the take-off and flight technique and thus good results in "classic" doesn't make much sense.
 This will only be an additional difficulty discouraging you from playing.

 Gibbons in the wild (well almost)Controversies